 3) These prior Metro safety failures in Maryland have not been widely reported for obvious reasons.

-There have been many nights that I have spoken with neighbors trying to explain the watchdog role that Atlanta injury lawyers play in uncovering carelessness, failures to maintain and sheer laziness.
+There have been many nights that I have spoken with neighbors trying to explain the watchdog role that Atlanta personal injury lawyers play in uncovering carelessness, failures to maintain and sheer laziness.
 The civil justice system provides an watchful eye on malfeasance and is self-funded.

 Taken as a whole, the Maryland Metro crash is a lesson in poor oversight.
 The Washington and Maryland Metro Train system is a common carrier of people and accordingly is held to a higher standard of care.
 While the NTSB will do their job, it is clear that even more details will come to light in the inevitable civil litigation to come.
 Professional attorneys with mass transit litigation experience will have access to records and experts above and beyond those produced by the government.
 The whole story behind this tragedy may not be known for months, but the transit authority should be hanging their heads knowing that it could have been prevented.